-Use FTP (File Transfer Protocol), if you need to exchange files very often and with different users.
-There are many graphical client applications available for FTP on Windows, MacOS and Linux.
-Depending on how your FTP server is used, enable read, write permissions or both.
-See Section 11.4.3, "Copying Files with FTP" (page 137) for more details on FTP.
+Use FTP (File Transfer Protocol) if you need to exchange files very often and with different users.
+Set up an FTP server on one system and access it with clients.
+There are many graphical client applications available for FTP on Windows, MacOS, and Linux.
+Depending on how your FTP server is used, enable read and write permissions.
+See Section 11.4.4, "Copying Files with FTP" (page 161) for more details on FTP.